Sinn Fein did not threaten to withdraw support for policing – Kelly

 The court ruling has prompted further criticism of Mr Byrne, who is already under pressure following revelations of data breaches this month.

-Trevor Clarke, the DUP’s lead representative on the Policing Board, said it is difficult to see what credibility the chief constable has left.
+Trevor Clarke, the DUP’s lead representative on the Policing Board, said the statement from Sinn Fein did not answer the questions raised.

-He told the BBC Good Morning Ulster programme: “Where a judge has said a chief constable is prepared to sacrifice his young officers, how can the chief constable or anyone else expect anyone’s support after that?
+He said: “It is a matter of record that a court has found the chief constable’s decision-making process to have been influenced by how he believed it would impact Sinn Fein’s support for policing.

-“I spoke to the chief executive of the Policing Board yesterday asking for a meeting with the chief constable, but we are at the stage now that it is difficult to see any credibility that the chief constable has left.
+“It is notable that Sinn Fein’s initial reaction to this ruling was that it was a matter for the PSNI.

-SDLP Policing Board member Mark H Durkan said serious issues with policing had been exposed.
+SDLP Policing Board member Mark H Durkan said serious issues with policing have been exposed.

 He added: “The chief constable, the Policing Board and all of us with an interest in securing the new beginning to policing must act urgently to address this situation.”